0dan0/qr/docs/control/extensions/README.md

 HERO10 adds LTM - Local Tone-Mapping, enabling you to see details in leaves and grass textures, way better than all previous GoPro's.
 HERO9 and earlier, used GTM, Global
 Tone-Mapping which adjusts the contrast curve for the image automatically.
 If you wanted to do these in post, you could use Protune Flat, where all in-camera tone-mapping is disabled and a log curve is applied (do not use these control with Flat, can be weird results.)
 For a more developed Rec709 video, by shooting GoPro Color or Natural modes, but you wanted to do your own tone-mapping in post--you can now do that.
-Note: HERO11 is a tad odd with TONE=3, as it tend to under-expose.
-Always experiment before using.
+Note: HERO11 is a tad odd with TONE=3, as it tends to under-expose.
+Always experiment before using an feature.
   - **TONE=0** - using the cameras default
   - **TONE=1** - use GTM only
   - **TONE=2** - use GTM+LTM